- The “Microphone sampling rate is not supported” error is displayed when creating a party in the Xbox app.

 - When you restart your computer after the repair, you’ll be able to confirm whether the problem has been solved.

 After the sound fix has been completed, if the problem persists, use the next method.

 Update Windows 10 to the latest version

-- Once the “WindowsUpdate” tab is open, click “Check for updates” and wait for the initial scan to complete.
+- You can now scan for updates by clicking the “WindowsUpdate” tab and waiting for the initial scan to be completed.

 - Note: If you are prompted to reboot your computer before installing any pending updates, do so, but be sure to return to the same screen and continue installing the remaining updates until your version of Windows is up to date.

 - Next time you start your computer, make sure that you have installed all pending updates.

 Continue to the next method below if you still receive “Your microphone sample rate is not supported” errors.